thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

     	  </dict> '

   _2) Photo limitation on iOS_
-  If the photos should be also taken on a iOS device the module **ctrl-photo.js** must be enhanced to do that.
+  If the photos should be also taken on a iOS device, the module **ctrl-photo.js** must be enhanced to do that.
   In this sample **Photo is only working for Android.**

+  _3) Live Message does not work with Safari or the default browser of Android_ To get the life messages on the iOS/android devices the chrome or firefox browser must be installed and defined as the default browser on the devices.